-Another cool way to encourage exercise and play between your cats, is by giving them a range of these Maine Coon cats toys, which are cater to you extra large cats physical and mental needs.
+Another cool way to encourage exercise and play between your cats is by giving them a range of these Maine Coon cats toys, which cater to your extra-large cats’ physical and mental needs.

 Can I Leave My Maine Coon Alone While Pregnant?

 Despite scouring the internet, I have been unable to find specific advice confirming whether or not a pregnant Maine Coon cat can be left alone.

 The general rule of thumb with other cat breeds though, is that they can be left alone, but for no more than the standard 12-hour time period.

 In the last few weeks of their pregnancy though, owners should make sure that their pregnant cat does not leave the house.